 Are you getting the SYSTEM SERVICE EXCEPTION blue-screen error in Windows?
 There’s nothing scarier, in the Windows world!
 But don’t worry.
-You’re not alone, nor are you stuck with it.
-The System Service Exception blue screen of death (BSOD) error is quite common, but it’s usually also quite simple to fix.
+You’re not alone, and (luckily) you’re not stuck with it forever.
+The System Service Exception blue screen of death (BSOD) error is quite common, but it’s also usually quite simple to fix.
 Here’s how…

 4 fixes for the System Service Exception blue-screen error

-Here are 4 fixes for you to try, ordered by how likely they are to resolve the problem.
-You may not need to try them all, just work your way down until you find the one works for you.
+Here are 4 ways you can fix this problem, ordered by likely effectiveness.
+You probably won’t need to try them all.
+Just work your way down the list until you find the solution that works for you.

 - Update your device drivers (RECOMMENDED)